About the OHL Arena Guide

 Minor League Ballparks Visited: International League 'AAA' baseball: Sahlen Field (BUF), Fifth Third Field (TOL), Frontier Field (ROC), PNC Field (WBS), NBT Bank Stadium (SYR), Huntington Park (COL); Eastern League 'AA' baseball: Labatt Park; Frontier League baseball: Labatt Park, Emslie Field; Northern League baseball: CanWest Global Park.

-Soccer Grounds Visited: England: Goodison Park, London Stadium, Plough Lane; Germany: Berlin Olympiastadion; MLS: BMO Field, RFK Stadium, Crew Stadium, Red Bull Arena, PPL Park, BC Place; Oman: Al-Saada Stadium.
+Soccer Grounds Visited: England: Goodison Park, London Stadium, Plough Lane; Germany: Berlin Olympiastadion; MLS: BMO Field, RFK Stadium, Crew Stadium, Red Bull Arena, PPL Park, BC Place, TQL Stadium; Oman: Al-Saada Stadium.

 NFL: Pontiac Silverdome.

-Oval Race Tracks: Indycar: Michigan International Speedway; Stock Cars: Delaware Speedway Park, Cayuga Speedway, Ohsweken Speedway, Flamboro Speedway, Sunset Speedway, Southern Ontario Motor Speedway, Merrittville Speedway, Sauble Speedway, Peterborough Speedway, Varney International Speedway, Humberstone Speedway.
+Oval Race Tracks: Indycar: Michigan International Speedway; Stock Cars: Delaware Speedway Park, Cayuga Speedway, Ohsweken Speedway, Flamboro Speedway, Sunset Speedway, Southern Ontario Motor Speedway, Merrittville Speedway, Sauble Speedway, Peterborough Speedway, Varney International Speedway, Humberstone Speedway, Flat Rock Speedway.

 About Me: I have lived in London, Ontario since birth, apart from one wonderful year spent living in St. John's, Newfoundland.
 I work as a program officer in government, I'm happily married and have no children.
-I enjoy non-sports related travel as well, and I have been to every Canadian province, 47/50 U.S. states, and 16 other countries (England, Mexico, Honduras, Belize, Cuba, Dominican Republic, Bahamas, Germany, Austria, Poland, Czech Republic, Switzerland, Oman, the UAE, Qatar, Bahrain).
-My other hobbies are cooking, photography, watchmaking, I play the guitar and bass, and I enjoy doing renovation and historical restoration work on my heritage home.
+I enjoy non-sports related travel as well, and I have been to every Canadian province, 47/50 U.S. states, and 18 other countries (England, Mexico, Honduras, Belize, Cuba, Dominican Republic, Bahamas, Germany, Austria, Poland, Czech Republic, Switzerland, Slovenia, Slovakia, Oman, the UAE, Qatar, Bahrain).
+My other hobbies are cooking, photography, watchmaking, I play the guitar, bass and saxophone, and I enjoy doing renovation and historical restoration work on my heritage home.

 I Support: London Knights, Everton FC, Buffalo Sabres, Toronto Blue Jays, Williams F1